- You do not have any products in your shopping cart yet.

 Where should your table definitely not be placed?

-- Direct Sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatories, south-facing rooms).
+- Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatories, south-facing rooms).

-- Fireplaces and Radiators: Cause uneven heating and dryness.
+- Fireplaces and radiators: Cause uneven heating and dryness.
 Uneven tensions often lead to cracks.

-- Underfloor Heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.
+- Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.

-- Dry Winter Air: Extracts moisture and causes the wood to shrink.
+- Dry winter air: Removes moisture and causes the wood to shrink.

 What to Do If Something Happens Anyway?

-The wood used for our tables has been carefully dried and aged.
-Usually, nothing will happen, but the above-mentioned conditions can cause problems.
+The wood used for our tables has been carefully dried and seasoned.
+Usually, nothing will happen, but the above-mentioned conditions can lead to problems.

 Why are such damages not covered by warranty?

-Such damages are not caused by a product defect but by environmental influences that we as manufacturers or retailers cannot control.
+Such damages are not caused by a product defect but by environmental influences that we as manufacturers or dealers cannot control.
 The wood simply reacts naturally to unnatural conditions.

 Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.

-How Do You Best Protect Your Table Long-Term?
+How to Best Protect Your Table Long-Term?

 - Maintain humidity levels between 45–60 %.